checkiAU/d3-in-angular/README.md

-# Building Reactive Maps and Charts in Angular 9 using D3
+# Tracking Covid Data with Reactive Maps and Charts in Angular 9 using D3

 This projects shows how to build reactive maps and charts inside an Angular 9 application using the D3 JavaScript framework.